 When an investment is made into a managed fund there is typically a buy spread applied, and when a withdrawal is made there is typically a sell spread applied.
-The purpose of the buy/ sell spreads is to ensure that those investors transacting in the fund's units at a given time bear the cost of the fund buying and selling assets because of their transaction.
-This helps to ensure existing investors in the Fund are not impacted by investors entering or leaving the fund.
+The purpose of the buy/sell spreads is to ensure that those investors transacting in the fund's units at a given time bear the cost of the fund buying and selling assets because of their transaction.
+For example, when an investment is made into the fund, the investment manager might purchase listed stocks, thereby incurring brokerage costs.
+The buy/ sell spreads help to ensure existing investors in the Fund are not impacted by investors entering or leaving the fund.
 The buy and sell spreads are not paid to the manager but are retained by the Fund.

-How do Managed Funds generate returns?
+3.2 How do Managed Funds generate returns?

-Investors in managed funds receive returns on that investment in two ways.
+Investors in managed funds receive returns on that investment in two ways, through distributions and changes in the unit price.